-It wasn't too dark in the afternoon, the sun was still preparing to leave the western horizon when the SUAR Team met one of the veteran entrepreneurs in South Jakarta.
+That afternoon was not too dark yet, the sun was still preparing to move on the western horizon when the SUAR Team met one of the veteran entrepreneurs in the South Jakarta area.

-At that time the businessman who served as Chairman of the Association of Import Export Companies, Benny Soetrisno had just finished his activities as a guest in a discussion themed "Strengthening Indonesian Migrant Workers" held by SUAR media.
+At that time, the entrepreneur who served as the Chairman of the Indonesian Importers Exporters Association, Benny Soetrisno, had just finished his activities as a guest in a discussion on the theme of "Strengthening Indonesian Migrant Workers" which was carried out by SUAR media.

-In the midst of his busy schedule to keep the export value in surplus, no one would have guessed that the white-haired man has his own way of maintaining his balance between work and mental health.
+In the midst of his busy life maintaining export value remains a surplus, no one would have thought that the white-haired man had his own way of maintaining the balance of his life between work and mental health.

 He prefers to chase the ball with his colleagues on the green field.
 He feels many benefits when playing soccer, not only benefits for physical health but also benefits for mental health.

-Besides being beneficial in training heart health, he said, activities in playing soccer are also beneficial for lung health.
-In it there are activities of running, walking, and sprinting.
+In addition to being beneficial in training heart health, he said, activities in playing soccer are also beneficial for lung health.
+Inside there are activities of running, walking, and sprinting.

-"Playing football is complete, there is running, sprinting, stopping and running again, the muscles work, the fat burns without us realizing it," he said.
+"Playing soccer is complete, there's running, sprinting, stopping and then running again, the muscles work, the fat burns without us realizing it," he said.

-But the biggest benefit of playing soccer is mental health.
-In the midst of emotionally draining work pressures, being on the field with friends actually releases fatigue.
-"We can laugh together, and eventually the anxiety disappears, and the mood also improves," he said.
+But the biggest benefit of playing soccer is in mental health.
+In the midst of work pressure that drains emotions, being on the field with friends actually releases fatigue.
+"We can laugh together, and finally the anxiety disappears, and the mood also improves," he said.

 According to him, as a team sport, soccer teaches the importance of cooperation, communication, and achieving goals and of course building character.